 If you struggle with your Christmas letters every year and dread the thought of even writing them, then maybe you should look at other ways of creating the annual holiday "letter."

 So break out of the mold and give your readers something new this year.
-Here are some ideas for creative Christmas letters to get you started.
+Here are four ideas for creative Christmas letters to get you started.

 You don't need to write lengthy prose to tell people about your year.
 Give them a little pop quiz.
 For instance, can they guess:

 - how many dresses your daughter looked at before finally choosing one for the prom?

 - how many baby rattles you received at the baby shower?

 - what color you finally decided to paint the kitchen after looking at way too many paint swatches?